 If you know that you will be using the Library very intensively for a short period, and would particularly like the exclusive use of a carrel for that time, please let the Library staff know – it may be possible to arrange it.

 If you have been allocated a carrel, you may reserve up to fifteen text books to that carrel, and you may also keep books that you have ordered from the Bodleian Bookstack there.

 If you have a title to suggest for the library, please either fill in the Suggestion Book in the library, send an email (address below) or use our online form.

 There is a printer/copier - which also scans to email - for the use of Faculty members in the Gallery, on the east side.
 Payment is via a personal PCAS account.
 You are also welcome to use the printer/copiers in the Photocopy Room (these also scan to a USB memory key) or the one outside the IT Training Room on Level 0.
 Further information can be found at photocopying and printing

 The Law Faculty may be able to assist eligible members with the cost of photocopying.

 If you are away from the Library and need a few pages from a book, we may be able to email a scanned copy to you.
 Please send an email to firstname.lastname@example.org to request this.

 There are numerous current awareness services available online.
-These are described on the current awareness service page.
-Please contact library staff for assistance - we are happy to help you set up alerts on your computer.
+Please contact library staff for assistance - we are happy to go through the various tools and alerting services available.